French serial killer Charles Sobhraj to leave Nepal prison

 Sobhraj was held for two decades in New Delhi’s maximum-security Tihar prison on suspicion of theft but was deported without charge to France in 1997.
 He resurfaced in September 2003 in Katmandu.

-His nickname, The Serpent, stems from his reputation for being a talented disguise and escape artist.
+His nickname, The Serpent, stems from his reputation as a disguise and escape artist.